patrickarmengol/patrickarmengol.github.io/content/blog/jobhunt.md

 - Data Scientist - science with data
 - Data Engineer - scraping, parsing, cleaning, organizing, managing data
 - Front-end Engineer - hmmm...
 Javascript.....
-- UI Engineer - I'm reminded of my days writing Lua to make World of Warcraft add-ons
+- Back-end Engineer - already know Python, and Golang seems alright

 Well, that isn't very narrow...

 I think my best bet for finding a job, fast, would be to learn a popular JS framework like React / Anglular / Vue and look for a junior front-end position.
 As much as I want to avoid JS, I think that it should be relatively easy to get hired considering the number of available positions and all the simple / fun projects I can show off.
-Additionaly, having experience with front-end web dev would make me more well-rounded.
-If I supplement my learning with a bit of a Python framework like Django or with a new language like Golang, I could potentialy expand my search to full-stack.
+Additionaly, having experience with front-end web dev would make me more well-rounded and let me create my own sites for future projects.
+If I supplement my learning with a bit of a Python framework like Django or with a new language like Golang, I could potentialy expand my search to back-end and full-stack.

 If possible, I'd rather try for a data science / analyst position, especially with my experience as a threat hunter and my proficiency in Python.
 The problem, from what I can gather, is that there is a mountain of jobs in web-dev to the few grains of sand in data science.
 Also, many of the data science job postings list machine-learning competency as a desired skill, which is a bit out of my reach at the moment.

 Honestly, I'm a bit confused with what I want.
 If I was employed right now (or if I didn't have time and money pressure), I don't think I would touch Javascript.
-I would either put all my focus into developing my Data Science skills, or I would start looking into Rust.
-I think the options Rust opens up are far more interesting and desirable.
+I would either put all my focus into developing my data science skills, or I would start looking into something more interesting and niche like Rust.

 Some other careers that pique my interest and may be goals for the future include:

 - Game Developer - I do this for fun anyway
 - Machine Learning Engineer - super cool, but maybe market is saturated?
-- Back-end Engineer - already know Python, and Golang seems alright
 - Firmware Engineer - low-level is nice
 - Robotics Engineer - maybe if the industry moves from C++ to Rust
 - IoT Engineer - hardware is nice
+- UI Engineer - reminiscing the many nights writing Lua to make World of Warcraft UI add-ons

 ---